kukuu/integration/system-design-low-level.md

 # System Design - Low Level

-_Travel Booking Website Architecture Design_

-The proposed architecture prioritises scalability, security, and performance to handle millions of search and booking requests.
+The proposed architecture prioritises scalability, security, and performance to handle millions of search and booking requests for a Travel Booking Architecture Design.
 The search mechanism leverages ElasticSearch for high-performance filtering, and Redis ensures fast caching.
 The architecture integrates modern frontend frameworks like React.js and backend APIs with GraphQL, enabling rich interactions and seamless user experiences.
 Monitoring tools such as Prometheus and ELK provide reliability and observability for the system in production.

 ## Clarification Questions: